 Exploring Worcester MA

-Named after an English town, the city of Worcester Massachusetts is home to over 200 thousand people, making it the second-largest city in all of New England, and the county seat for Worcester County MA.
-Because of its location right between Boston, Providence, and Springfield, some have labeled Worcester the "Heart of the Commonwealth".
+Named after an English town, the city of Worcester, Massachusetts is home to over 200,000 people.
+This population size makes the area the second-largest city in all of New England, and the county seat for Worcester County MA.
+Due to its location right between Boston, Providence, and Springfield, some have labeled Worcester the "Heart of the Commonwealth."

 Worcester is home to an incredibly diverse population, with nearly 25% of its population having been born outside of the United States.
 This leads to an amazing diversity of activities and opportunities that anyone spending time in Worcester MA can enjoy.